mamrhein/decimalfp/README.txt

 All numerical operations give an exact result, i.e. they are not automatically constraint to the precision of the operands or to a number of significant digits (like the floating-point `Decimal` type from the standard module `decimal`).
-Adding and subtracting give a result with a precision equal to the maximum of the precisions of the operands.
-Multiplying results have a precision equal to the sum of the precisions of the operands.
-For performance reasons, division tries to give an exact result as Decimal only up to a fixed limit of fractional digits.
-This limit defaults to 32 and is accessible as `decimalfp.LIMIT_PREC`.
-If the result can not be represented as a Decimal within this limit, a `fractions.Fraction` is returned.
+When the result can not exactly be represented by a `Decimal` instance within the limit given by `decimalfp.LIMIT_PREC`, an instance of `fractions.Fraction` is returned.

 `Decimal` supports rounding via the built-in function `round` using the same rounding mode as the `float` type by default (i.e. ROUND_HALF_UP in Pyhton 2.x and ROUND_HALF_EVEN in Python 3.x).
-In addition, via the method `adjusted` a `Decimal` with a different precision can be derived, supporting all rounding modes defined by the standard module `decimal`.
+In addition, via the method `adjusted` a `Decimal` with a different precision can be derived, supporting all rounding modes defined by the standard library module `decimal`.

 For more details see the documentation provided with the source distribution or `here <http://pythonhosted.org/decimalfp>`_.